 Entwistle and others were called in front of lawmakers to answer for the scandal surrounding Savile, who authorities say was suspected of having sexually abused young women and girls, sometimes on BBC premises.

-Boaden served as director of BBC News when the decision was made to pull the Savile report, the BBC reported.
+Boaden was director of BBC News when the decision was made to pull the Savile report, the BBC reported.

-"Ms. Boaden has overall editorial and managerial responsibility for UK-wide and global news and current affairs on radio, television and oneline," according to a BBC report.
+“Ms. Boaden has overall editorial and managerial responsibility for UK-wide and global news and current affairs on radio, television and online,” the BBC said.